 Lesson learned: Check the range of your rig on a tank of gas before heading into very remote areas.
 Also, you can’t have too many gas cans.

-Using Stabilizers as Jacks
+Using RV Stabilizers as Leveling Jacks

 His answer: people using the stabilizers to raise up the trailer to change a flat, or just generally cranking them too high.

-The stabilizers on your RV are not jacks.
-They should just lightly touch the ground to keep the RV from bouncing as you walk around, and that’s it.
+RV leveling jacks should lightly touch the ground to keep the RV from bouncing as you walk around, and that’s it.
 If you continue cranking them to raise the RV a little, they are likely to break.

-Neglect to Winterize
+Neglecting to Winterize the RV

 Your RV holds a lot of water.
-You really do need to winterize, and BEFORE the temperatures at night hit 32 degrees (0 celsius).
+You really do need to winterize, BEFORE the temperatures at night hit 32 degrees (0 celsius).

-Wait Longer in Neutral for 4×4 Low to Activate
+Not Waiting for 4×4 Low to Activate

-This mistake was really one of not knowing my truck, since it was new and towing for the first time.
+This big RV mistake was really one of not knowing my truck, since it was new and towing for the first time.
 We were coming out of a steep incline in a dirt road from a camping spot.
 The truck lost traction and started digging a hole.
 Bummer.

 We tried multiple times and couldn’t make it up the steep incline before the truck lost traction again.
 I put the truck into 4×4 and tried again and again.

-What I didn’t realize is that this truck takes about 2 seconds of sitting in neutral before it kicks into 4×4 LOW.
-It kicks into 4×4 high immediately.
-So although I THOUGHT I was in 4 wheel drive, I actually wasn’t.
+My truck kicks into 4×4 high immediately.
+So although I thought I was in 4 wheel drive, I actually wasn’t.
 As soon as it engaged, we got out immediately.
 We wasted a bunch of time filling the hole with branches and rocks and all sorts of things, which turned out to be wasted effort.
-Lesson learned.

-Many RVs place a TV just outside the slide on a side wall of the bathroom exterior or the bunk exterior.
+Many RVers place a TV just outside the slide on a side wall of the bathroom exterior or the bunk exterior.
 That’s what I did.
 And twice I’ve come extremely close to ripping my TV off the wall because it is on a tilting bracket that gets caught in the slide.
-Check everywhere–outside and inside the RV–when moving the slide.

-It isn’t a real big deal to replace stabilizers.
+It isn’t a real big deal to replace RV stabilizers.
 For $70 you can easily pick up a couple stabilizers and bolt them on in 20 minutes.
 Still, it’s not exactly fun when you make a mistake like this.

 Each one of these items is a link to get the item on Amazon.

 - First aid kit in case of a human emergency

-Neglecting the “Walk Around Rule”
+Neglecting the RV Walk Around

-Failing to Change Generator Oil Every 100 Hours
+Failing to Change Generator Oil

-Just remember at the start of each camping season to put new oil in the old generator to keep it humming.
+At the start of each camping season to put new oil in the old generator to keep it humming.